MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 > * [Xamarin](xamarin.md)

 ## 'React/RCTDefines.h' file not found

-This error appears when RN core libraries are not referenced correctly, which can be caused by a variety of integrating/linking issues.
+This error appears when RN core libraries aren't referenced correctly, which can be caused by different kinds of integrating/linking issues.
 It often happens when you have your dependencies linked using relative path in a podfile, rather than statically in a project.

-Our linking script supports only the standard way of linking pods, so in order to resolve this, do the following:
+Our linking script supports only the standard way of linking pods, so to resolve the problem:

 1. Replace the dependencies in your `Podfile` with relative linking paths: